X-Nico

 However his win at Amsterdam 1978 took him to his first interzonal tournament at Rio de Janeiro, where he failed to progress further.

-She won the 2007 Pan American Games gold medal in Rio de Janeiro, Brazil.
+His most notable performances include 5th place at the 2007 Pan American Games in Rio de Janeiro, Brazil.

 Marcello d'Orey